-Prevention Institute is pleased to announce we will be planning a new national initiative, Building Momentum for Park and Green Space Equity in Small and Midsize Cities, in partnership with the University of Utah.
+Prevention Institute is pleased to announce we will be planning a new national initiative, People, Parks, and Power: A National Initiative for Green Space, Health Equity, and Racial Justice, in partnership with the University of Utah.
 The initiative is being funded by the Robert Wood Johnson Foundation (RWJF).

 During an eight-month planning period, we will co-design a multi-year funding program focused on policy and systems changes to increase equitable access to parks and green spaces in low-income communities of color in urban areas across the United States.
 A key element of our planning process will be to take action to address park inequities and advance racial justice in the context of the ongoing COVID-19 pandemic and the economic toll on municipal budgets.
 Dr. Alessandro Rigolon, assistant professor in the Department of City & Metropolitan Planning at the University of Utah, will serve as a research partner on this groundbreaking effort.